 How, and where, did distillation of agave spirits like mezcal, tequila, tuxca, raicilla, and bacanora first begin in Mexico?

 Several theories have been proposed by researchers, historians, and archaeologists.
 Some suggest indigenous populations had been distilling alcohol from agave plants before European contact.
-Others claim agave spirit distillation began during the early 17th century, after the Spanish introduced Arabic-style alembic stills.
+Others claim agave spirit distillation began during the early 17th century, after the Spanish introduced alembic stills of Arabic origin.

 Another theory – supported by ethnohistoric, botanical, archaeological, and toponymic evidence – is that agave spirit distillation began in the late 16th century in modern-day Colima, through adaptation of Filipino coconut spirit distillation techniques and indigenous Mexican traditions of fermentation.
 Under this theory, Mexican agave spirits like mezcal and tequila developed when Mexico’s indigenous people applied Asian distillation techniques to native agave varietals, local materials, and pre-Columbian fermentation techniques – eventually spreading the practice to the foothills of the Colima volcanoes (where modern-day southern Jalisco and Colima meet) and then further inland to West-Central Mexico.